Hamunii/AutoReload/README.md

 A BepInEx 5 plugin that automatically reloads plugins by watching `BepInEx/plugins/` for file changes.

+> [!WARNING]
+> I have been informed that the `FileSystemWatcher` may work terribly on Windows.
+This plugin relies on `FileSystemWatcher` working properly.
+If you are having issues with it, try running under Linux.

 ## Implementing Support

 To make your plugin work with reloading, it must implement the `OnDestroy` method in the main plugin class to clean up after itself.
 An example of a good plugin: